 Sanity is the basis of health.
 Sanity is a function of self-knowledge, which results from a certain method of self-obsevation.
 Without this method, no amount of pursuit of the material conditions of health, such as diet, exercise, etc, will result in actual health.
 It is possible to get glimpses of health by these means.
 But the intensity of emotion, memory, repetetive ideation, and physical habits will slam one back to Earth in short order1.
 To escape this cycle, one must possess a way of catching up with all this internally.

 Basically, to begin, one must first entertain receiving a mortal blow to one’s self-image.
-Namely, that while we have the potential of becoming human being—fully rational, choosing creatures—we begin as machines.
+Namely, that while we have the potential of becoming human beings—fully rational, choosing animals—we begin as machines.

 Everything I think, everything I feel, everything I do, is an unconscious reaction to external influences, according to the sophisticated design of my particular machine.
 I do none of it.
 It all happens with me.

 The only sliver of will I possess inside this contraption is the will to see.
 Not to analyze or figure out why it happened or what else I should try to do.
 Not to change anything.
 Not to do—to originate another action.
 Just to see what is happening with myself as it is.

 This requires no faith.
 Just the willingness to test this perspective as a hypothesis.
 In this manner, anyone can quickly learn for herself the true extent of her “freedom”.
 It will bring new meaning to the phrase, “I’m just a poor sinner”.

 Again, when watching, I am not trying to analyze.
 While my long term goal is self-understanding, my only power for the time being is to see and record what is happening with myself: my movements, my emotions, my thoughts.
 The light this perspective sheds on my habits begins immediately to expose them to my awareness.
 Merely by this light, some habits, which can only live in darkness—in ignorance—begin to evaporate.